SergeyIvanovDevelop/Crypto-Steam-Platform/README.md

 5. Push the code from this branch to your GitHub repository: ```git push -u origin solidity```<br>
 6. Change to the `develop-solidity` branch: ```git checkout develop-solidity```<br>
 7. Merging code from the `solidity` branch into the `develop-solidity` branch: ```git merge solidity```<br>
 8. Push the code from this branch to your GitHub repository: ```git push -u origin develop-solidity```.
 This action should start the CI/CD process using GitHub Actions.
 As a result, a `truffle develop` test network will be deployed on your remote machine (via ssh).
-It is to it that you will need to connect using the [MetaMask](https://metamask.io/) extension to interact with the platform.<br>_IMPORTANT: Make sure the contract is deployed by truffle successfull (see logs of deployment job in branch `develop-solidity`.) !!!_<br>
+It is to it that you will need to connect using the [MetaMask](https://metamask.io/) extension to interact with the platform.<br>_IMPORTANT: Make sure the contract is deployed by truffle successfull (see logs of deployment job in branch `develop-solidity`)!!!_<br>

 _Server Deployment_<br>

 9. Change to the `backend` branch: ```git checkout backend```<br>
 10. Push the code from this branch to your GitHub repository: ```git push -u origin backend```<br>
 11. Change to the `develop-backend` branch: ```git checkout develop-backend```<br>